“Who wouldn’t be a mountaineer! Up here all the world’s prizes seem nothing.”

 This theory is now available, with specific emphasis on North America, or the U.S. respectively.
-And I present to you not without any proud a slightly corrected version of my BA thesis on “the social role of climbing in U.S. society” entitled with a small deviation “Odysseus as a role model,” that follows the question of “why people climb” – which was also its original, submitted title – and aims on a social, or, critical theory of climbing.
+And I present to you not without any proud a slightly modified (I correct some spelling mistakes and a footnote) version of my BA thesis on “the social role of climbing in U.S. society” entitled with a small deviation “Odysseus as a role model,” that follows the question of “why people climb” – which was also its original, submitted title – and aims on a social, or, critical theory of climbing.

 Download the PDF here.